elastic/kibana/rfcs/text/0007_lifecycle_unblocked.md

 });
 ```

+### 4. Core should expose a status signal for Core services & plugins
+Core should expose a global mechanism for core services and plugins to signal
+their status.
+This is equivalent to the legacy status API
+`kibana.Plugin.status` which allowed plugins to set their status to e.g. 'red'
+or 'green'.
+The exact design of this API is outside of the scope of this RFC.

+What is important, is that there is a global mechanism to signal status
+changes which Core then makes visible to system administrators in the Kibana
+logs and the `/status` HTTP API.
+Plugins should be able to inspect and
+subscribe to status changes from any of their dependencies.

+This will provide an obvious mechanism for plugins to signal that the
+conditions which are required for this plugin to operate are not currently
+present and manual intervention might be required.
+Status changes can happen
+in both setup and start lifecycles e.g.:
+ - [setup] a required remote host is down
+ - [start] a remote host which was up during setup, started returning
+   connection timeout errors.

 # Drawbacks
 Not being able to block on a lifecycle method means plugins can no longer be
 certain that all setup is "complete" before they expose their API's or reach